denoland/std/encoding/README.md

 export function test(str: string): boolean {
   return _test(str, [Format.TOML, Format.JSON]);
 }

-export function recognize(str: string): Format {
-  return _recognize(str, [Format.TOML, Format.JSON]);
-}
 ```

-These function will work with TOML and JSON and only.
+In this setup `extract()` and `test()` will work with TOML and JSON and only.
 This way the YAML parser
 is not loaded if not needed.
+You can cherry-pick which combination of formats are you supporting based
+on your needs.

 ### Delimiters